its-harsh-001001/Project-ALISA/README.md

 *MODULES USED*

-The following modules have been used to make this project-- 1.OPENAI <br />
+The following modules have been used to make this project-- <br />
+1.OPENAI <br />
 2.PYTTSX3 <br />
 3.SPEECH RECOGNITION <br />